20 Top-Rated Things to Do in Connecticut

 3. Ride the Coasters at Lake Compounce

 For some, there's nothing like a thrill ride to complement a vacation.
 Heart-pounding adventures aboard flipping roller coasters encourage squeals of delight along with screams of sheer terror.
-Boulder Dash, an award-winning wooden coaster is unmissable, while the Phobia Phear Coaster, which gets up to 65 miles an hour, will cause you to tighten your grip.
+Boulder Dash, an award-winning wooden coaster at Lake Compounce is unmissable, while the Phobia Phear Coaster, which gets up to 65 miles an hour, will cause you to tighten your grip.
+Riding these coasters is one of the best things to do in Connecticut for thrill seekers.

 If coasters make you feel more like tossing your lunch than euphoric, there are plenty of other more low-key options to keep you entertained.
 The classic carousel is an all-time fave, as is the giant Ferris wheel, and Flying Elephant ride.